elanmed/ff.nvim/README.md

     local weighted_files = ff.get_weighted_files {
       query = query, -- defaults to "" if passed `nil` curr_bufname = curr_bufname, -- defaults to "" if not passed
-      alt_bufname = alt_bufname, -- defaults to "" if not passed
+      alternate_bufname = alternate_bufname, -- defaults to "" if not passed
       -- defaults to:
       weights = {
         open_buf_boost = 10,